oberocks/vainglory-base-stats/README.md

 ### Road Map
 Here are the tasks planned for the future of this project:
+1. Add in all of the in-game recommended builds for each hero (requested by the community)
+1. Add (or link to) a complete set of in-game images to this repository, to match the image file names used in this data!
+1. Add in talent data for each hero

+### Recent Changes
+Here are the changes added during this release:
+1. Addede in a data field for each hero to specify the attack type of a hero (IE melee, ranged, or melee/ranged)
+1. Added in the difficulty rating for each hero (IE easy, medium, or hard)
-1. Add in Energy Recharge and Health Recharge data for each hero (Note - this info is NOT in the game currently, and can only be found on the official game website.
+1. Added in Energy Recharge and Health Recharge data for each hero (Note - this info is NOT in the game currently, and can only be found on the official game website.
 Many other stats on that website do NOT match the current in-game stats, but for now it's the best we've got!)
-1. Add in all of the in-game recommended builds for each hero (requested by the community)
-2. Add a complete set of in-game images to this repository, to match the image file names used in this data!
-3. Add in a data field for each hero to specify the attack type of a hero (IE melee, ranged, or melee/ranged)
-4. Add in the difficulty rating for each hero (IE easy, medium, or hard)
-5. Add in talent data for each hero